-Then she thinks about herself.
-She goes to the mirror and lets her hair down.
+Then, she thinks about herself.
+She goes to the mirror and lets down her hair.
 Her youth is gone, but she’s still a beautiful woman.
-Janie is not destroyed by Joe’s death; rather, we get the feeling that she can finally get on with her life.
+Janie isn't destroyed by Joe’s death; rather, we get the feeling that she can finally get on with her life.

 The chapter ends with Janie announcing out of the window that Joe has died.